shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/questionsonly/README.md

 ## 🟧 Question 9

-❓Which of the following can we add line 5 for the code to run without error and not produce any output?
+❓Which of the following can we add after line 5 for the code to run without error and not produce any output?
 (Choose all that apply)❓

 ```java
 4:  LongStream ls = LongStream.of(1,2,3);